FotiadisM/Spencer/README.md

 # Spencer

-A chess engine built in Go.
+A chess engine written in Go.